Guidelines on prosecuting cases involving communications sent via social media

 Further information on these offences is contained in the legal guidance on Rape and Sexual Offences.

-Where intimate images are used to threaten and make demands from a person, prosecutors should consider whether the offence of blackmail applies.
+Where intimate images or other communications are used to threaten and make demands from a person, prosecutors should consider whether the offence of blackmail applies.
 For example, so called "webcam blackmail", where victims are lured into taking off their clothes in front of their webcam, and sometimes performing sexual acts, on social networking or online dating sites, allowing the offender to record a video.
 A threat is subsequently made to publish the video, perhaps with false allegations of paedophilia, unless money is paid.
 In such circumstances, it may be appropriate to charge blackmail or attempted blackmail.

 Court orders and statutory prohibitions can apply to those communicating via social media in the same way as they apply to others.
 Accordingly, any communication via social media that may breach a court order or a statutory prohibition falls to be considered under the relevant legislation, including: